rfangit/rfangit.github.io/_posts/2025-05-11-optimal_flow_matching.md

 For the derivation, see this [appendix.]({{ site.baseurl }}An_Analytical_Solution_To_Flow_Matching___Appendix.pdf){:target="_blank"}.

-This formula is easy to interpret.
+This algorithm is easy to interpret.
 At any time, the ideal flow checks the $L_2$ distance between the current point and all training data points, multiplied by a time dependent factor.
 The softmax turns this into a distribution, and it moves directly to the expected endpoint $\langle \mu \rangle$ of this distribution.
 The $1/(1 - t)$ term means that single-step integration from this point takes it directly to this expected end point.

 The two drawbacks of ideal diffusion denoisers are present here: